 The UBC Library Digitization Centre embraces new technologies, methods of access, workflows and preservation strategies while building sustainable digital collections to support and enrich the educational, cultural and economic endeavors of the University, the people of British Columbia and communities beyond.

-Propose a digitization project and learn about OJS journal hosting, digital preservation, our web archiving activities, as well as cIRcle, UBC’s digital repository.
+Propose a digitization project and learn about digital preservation and our web archiving activities.

-Workflow, standards, policies, and impact reports of the Digitization Centre.
+Workflow, standards, equipment, and impact reports of the Digitization Centre.

 Find the hidden gems of UBC’s digital collections, hand-picked by the staff.